-In fact, continuous integration provides a workflow to help managing code and its regressions, and then enabling efficient testing of those builds.
-With this sort of Agile approach, continuous testing can also happen every time code changes in repository.
+In fact, continuous integration provides a workflow to help managing code and its regressions and then enabling efficient testing of those builds.
+With this sort of Agile approach, continuous testing can also happen every time code changes in the repository.

-Game developer organizations should focus their efforts on building new features, versions, enhancements, and take care of bug fixing, while test automation produces results every day, and the entire test setup is managed by the devops.
-For instance, building a new version of app can take a place every day and then that application gets tested – before the next release takes a place.
-It provides efficient way to improve the overall game quality, find out and rub out the bugs instantly and not to drag those with the game, release after release.
+Game developer organizations should focus their efforts on building new features, versions, enhancements, and take care of bug fixing, while test automation produces results every day, and the entire test setup is managed by DevOps.
+For instance, building a new version can take place every day and then that application gets tested – before the next release takes a place.
+It provides an efficient way to improve the overall game quality, find out and rub out the bugs instantly and not to drag those with the game, release after release.

 Use of Real Mobile Devices with Test Automation

-Despite of some believes mobile games can be tested with various test automation frameworks produced as open source.
+Despite some believes mobile games can be tested with various test automation frameworks produced as open source.
 These frameworks provide a way to implement any sort of test scenarios, test scripts and cases around mobile games.
-When building test scripts for a mobile game it’s a no-brainer that developer organization strives to use as authentic environment for testing as possible – and this means the use of real mobile devices.
+When building test scripts for a mobile game it’s a no-brainer that development organizations strive to use as an authentic environment for testing as possible – and this means the use of real mobile devices.

-Now, are you using devops approach/do you have a devops culture when you build your mobile games?
+Now, are you using a DevOps approach?
+Do you have a DevOps culture when you build your mobile games?
 Let us know in the comment section below!